captainbrosset/patrickbrosset.com/content/articles/on-device-web-ai.md

 * Firefox announced [experimenting with local alt-text generation](https://hacks.mozilla.org/2024/05/experimenting-with-local-alt-text-generation-in-firefox-nightly/).
 * Brave announced the ability to [bring your own model](https://brave.com/blog/byom-nightly/).
-* But also, web developers can also already make use of models on web pages by using [WebNN](https://webmachinelearning.github.io/webnn-intro/).
+* But also, web developers can already make use of models on web pages by using [WebNN](https://webmachinelearning.github.io/webnn-intro/).
 This has also been possible for some time with WebGL and WebGPU too.

 When it comes to web developers getting access to AI models, it still comes at the price of downloading your own models, and using frameworks such as ONNX web runtime to run them.
 What if there was a simpler way?